chef-boneyard/devops-kungfu/talk-notes.md

 <h1>People -> Product -> Company</h1>
 <ul>
   <li> Both the producer and the consumer
-  <li> When yoyu do the right thing for the people, the right things happen for the product and the company
+  <li> When you do the right thing for the people, the right things happen for the product and the company
 </ul>
 </slide>